oracle-livelabs/developer/sqlcl-mcp-server-intro/2-environment-set-up.md

    ![19-navigating-to-installed-mcp-servers-tab](./images/lab-2/19-navigating-to-installed-mcp-servers-tab.png " ")

-2. Click the <button style="color: Gainsboro; background-color: DimGray;">Configure MCP Servers</button> botton.
-The `cline_mcp_settings.json` MCP Server configuration file will appear.
+2. Click the <strong>Configure MCP Servers</strong> botton.
+An empty `cline_mcp_settings.json` MCP Server configuration file will appear.

    ![20-empty-cline-mcp-servers-json-file](./images/lab-2/20-empty-cline-mcp-servers-json-file.png " ")

 3. You will replace the empty JSON object with that of your SQLcl `/bin/sql` directory

 In this example, we have chosen to install SQLcl via Homebrew.
-Thus our SQLcl's `/bin` directory is located at:
+Thus our SQLcl's `/bin` directory is located at (yours may differ, only use this as a reference):

   ```sh
   opt/homebrew/Caskroom/sqlcl/25.2.2.199.0918/sqlcl/bin/sql